 - How I analyzed the long-form article

-- How I defined the topics of the cluster
+- How I defined the topic cluster model

 - How I used Google Search Console to unveil opportunities and do keyword research

-- How I managed the internal links between the pages
+- How I managed the internal links between the cluster pages

 - How I published the page and handled the redirection and deindexation in Google

 If you dont’ know yet what is a topic cluster and if this SEO strategy is worth it, this article will give you insights and a step by step approach.

 Table of Contents